osmandi/higor/README.md

 import hg "github.com/osmandi/higor"

 func main() {

+    // Higor says Hi!
     fmt.Println(hg.HelloHigor())

+    // Read a DataFrame and print it df := hg.ReadCSV("example.csv") fmt.Println(df)

+    // Export a DataFrame
+   	df.ToCSV("example_exported.csv")
 }
 ```

 ## How to contribute?
 - Give this repo a star.
 - Create tutorials about Data Engineering with Go.
+- Use this library and if you have some issues please put it on issues section with the Data.